Snehil-1618/Voice_Cloner/README.md

 ## Usage

-1. Clone or download the repository.
-2. Update the `folder_path` variable in `rename.ipynb` to point to the directory containing your WAV files.
+1. Update the `folder_path` variable in `Rename.ipynb` to point to the directory containing your WAV files.
-3. Run rename.ipynb using Python 3.9:
+2. Run Rename.ipynb using Python 3.9:

 # Audio_PreProcessing.py